 According to art.
 5 para.
-2 of the Articles of Association, and except as otherwise provided in the Articles of Association, persons acquiring shares shall on application be entered in the share register without limitation as shareholders with voting rights, provided they expressly declare themselves (i) to have acquired the shares in their own name and for their own account, (ii) that no agreements on the redemption or return of these registered shares exist, (iii) to bear the risk associated with the shares and (iv) comply with the disclosure requirements stipulated by the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading of 19 June 2015 ("FinMIA").
+2 of the Articles of Association, and except as otherwise provided in the Articles of Association, persons acquiring shares shall on application be entered in the share register without limitation as shareholders with voting rights, provided they expressly declare themselves (i) to have acquired the shares in their own name and for their own account, (ii) that no agreements on the redemption or return of these registered shares exist, (iii) to bear the risk associated with the shares and (iv) comply with the disclosure requirements stipulated by the FinMIA.
 Entry in the share register as a shareholder with voting rights is subject to the approval of the Company.